 Rain leaders are vertical stacks in that they extend from the horizontal storm drain or combined sewer drain to the roof.
 They are called rain leaders because they transport rainwater only.

 Branch Lines are offshoots of vertical stacks, like branches of a tree.
 These branch lines connect toilets, showers, sinks, washing machines, dishwashers, etc. to the corresponding vertical stack, which carries waste to the building’s drain underground or in the basement.

 Horizontal Underground Lines

 Horizontal Lines run underneath the building’s slab, often under common areas such as the lobby and individual ground floor units.
 These lines are typically 6-8″ in diameter depending on the size of the building.
-Since sanitary drainage is gravity powered, underground main lines are slightly pitched to carry waste away from the building into the city sewer.
-The horizontal pipe that receives discharge from waste and soil stacks and is located within the buildings footprint is called the “building drain” and thereafter is known as the “building sewer”.
+Since sanitary drainage is gravity-powered, underground main lines are slightly pitched to carry waste away from the building into the city sewer.
+The horizontal pipe that receives the discharge from waste and soil stacks and is located within the footprint of the building is called the “building drain” and thereafter is known as the “building sewer”.

 Common Types of Pipes in Your Building

 Here in South Florida, the most common pipe used in sanitary drainage in older buildings is cast iron.
 Next up is clay.
 Newer buildings, however, are often built with PVC.
 Here is a brief overview of these different piping materials.

 Cast Iron Pipes

 Cast iron piping is still by far the most common material used for sanitary drainage in multi-story buildings such as condominiums and apartment buildings.

 Here are some key advantages of cast iron pipe that come into play: